-D: Davies - Deakin
+D: Davies - Davies

 Bearded Ken Davies (Maesteg)

 We discover the name Ken Davies on wrestling bills from 1944 onwards.
 Ken was a big, rugged wrestler who competed with the top heavyweights like Assirati and Armstrong.
 Like so many others wrestling seemed to be part of Davies’ genetic make-up that was passed to family members as he fathered another Welsh Heavyweight, Gwyn Davies.
-Occasionally Ken donned a mask and wrestled as The Legionnaire.

 Ken Davies died in 1978.